 After graduation, Chef Frank worked for Drew Nieporent at Tribeca Grill and Chef Joe Fortunato at Layla, a Middle Eastern restaurant.
 It was while working with Joe that he met Marc Murphy, whom he worked with at La Forchette and eventually on the openings of Landmarc and Ditch Plains.
 Chef Frank ran culinary operations at three of Murphy’s Benchmarc restaurants, plus Benchmarc events.
 After leaving Landmarc, Chef Frank wanted to get back in the kitchen and went to work as an executive chef for Barcelona, a Connecticut-based tapas restaurant with outposts in Boston, D.C., Georgia and Tennessee.

-Chef Frank started as a chef instructor at the Institute of Culinary Education in November 2016 and became the director of culinary operations in 2019.
+Chef Frank started as the director of stewarding at the Institute of Culinary Education in November 2016 and became the director of culinary operations in 2019.

 - Nassau Community College, Restaurant Management